christianalfoni/impact/docs/index.md

 ::: info

-All functions that has a nested call to a hook that ends with the name `Store` will be wrapped in the related `observer`.
+All component functions which calls a hook ending with the name `Store` will be wrapped in the related `observer`.
 That means all your store hooks needs to end with `Store`, for example `useAppStore` or `useGlobalStore`.

 :::